Jesus-PK/SADX-TreeTops/README.md

-# SADX - Tree Tops
+# SADX - Tree Tops (v1.1.0)

 ![TreeTops_Thumbnail](https://images.gamebanana.com/img/ss/mods/64fb56666155f.jpg)

 ## Overview:

-This mod brings a fully fledged level port of Tree Tops from Spyro 1 into SADX, replacing Sky Deck.
+Part of the [**Spyro Triple Pack**](https://github.com/Jesus-PK/SADX-SpyroTriplePack), this mod brings a fully fledged level port of Tree Tops from Spyro 1 into SADX, replacing Sky Deck.

 You can find more details about this mod in [**GameBanana**](https://gamebanana.com/mods/467594).